-These are really easy to prepare as all you do is put the shrimp in a mix of yogurt, ginger, garlic and spices to marinade.
-Then thread the shrimp on skewers and cook.
+These skewers are really easy to prepare as all you do is put the shrimp in a mix of yogurt, ginger, garlic and spices to marinade.
+Then you simply thread the shrimp on skewers and cook.

 Tandoori shrimp are really easy to prepare and have such a fantastic flavor - there's lots of aromatic spices without it being spicy, and the yogurt helps them to be lovely and moist.
 I already wonder why I didn't make them sooner.
 They will definitely be on our menu again and I hope you'll add them to yours.